A NOTE FROM MATT

 Hey all, and welcome to my website.
 Thanks to everyone for all the support over the years.

 The answer to the question I am getting a lot…YES that IS me on SirusXM’s Siriusly Sinatra Channel.
 A number of years ago I completed a project for Concord Records that eventually did not get released (in favor of my Gershwin 100 recording).
 It was a full-length recording called “My Kind Of Sinatra”.
 Recent interest from SiriusXM has led to it being included in the regular rotation on the Sinatra channel, thanks to my old friend, and producer of the recording, Allen Sviridoff.
-Thanks to those of you who have reached out to me upon hearing it.
-It is, at the moment, not available commercially yet for purchase or download, but I am in the process of trying to make that happen.
-Stand by!
+Inspired by the reaction to this I am in progress on a new recording that will honor my mother Mavis Rivers, as well as Mr. Sinatra , reflecting on the years when he signed my mother as the first female artist on his Reprise record label.
+Stand By!

-Also I am thrilled to say that I have partnered up once again with Ejazzlines to make many of my arrangements for Big Band and Pops Orchestras available for purchase.
-There are about 20 newly written original Big Band charts, as well as new “Remixed” versions of my most popular big band originals re-orchestrated and re-issued for a more practical instrumentation, written for 5 Saxes, 4 Trumpets, and 4 Trombones (5,4,4,Rhythm), however they can also be played by a “compact” big band instrumentation of 4 Saxes, 3 Trumpets, and 2 Trombones (4,3,2,Rhythm).
+Over at Ejazzlines I have added over TWENTY brand new original Big Band Charts, all available for purchase immediately, as well as several new "Remixed" versions of my most popular big band originals re-orchestrated and re-issued for a more practical instrumentation.
+Almost every chart is written for 5 Saxes, 4 Trumpets, and 4 Trombones (5,4,4,Rhythm), BUT they can also be played by a “compact” big band instrumentation of 4 Saxes, 3 Trumpets, and 2 Trombones (4,3,2,Rhythm), making them playable by a much wider variety of ensembles!
+Also stay tuned for my first series of charts for Pops Orchestras, coming very soon

 Artistic Director and Co-Founder of the Macon Pops in Macon, GA